opencadc/storage-inventory/fenwick/README.md

 Supported ArtifactSelector implementations: `org.opencadc.fenwick.AllArtifacts` (harvest all artifacts from remote) and `org.opencadc.fenwick.IncludeArtifacts` (harvest seelcted artifacts from remote: see artifact-filter.sql below).
 A global inventory and a storage site that should get all Artitacts (files) would run with the AllArtifacts selector.
 Specialised instances that want to select a subset of all files would use the explicit filtering.

+`retriesTimeout` is the number of seconds fenwick will attempt to retry processing after encountering an error.
+If fenwick encounters a non-fatal error, it will sleep for an initial timeout value, and run again.
+If a subsequent run encounters an error, it will double the previous timeout value, and sleep again before trying another run.
+When the total timeouts exceed `retriesTimeout` fenwick will stop processing and exit.

 ### cadcproxy.pem
 Querying the remote query service (luskan) requires permission. `fenwick` uses this certificate file located